Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

   </a>
 </p>

+## Angular compiler is now much faster!

+As you may know, Angular has two ways to work:
+- one where the templates are compiled at runtime (Just in time, JiT)
+- one where the templates are compiled at buildtime (Ahead of time, AoT)

+The second way is far better, as the work is done on the developer's machine at build time, and not for each user at runtime, making the application start faster.
+It also allows to check all the templates of the application and catch errors early.
+But this compiler was a bit slow before Angular 5.0, and as a result, most of us were using the JiT mode in development and the Aot mode only for production (that's what Angular CLI does by default).

+The main reason for this slowliness was that every template change was triggering a full compilation of the application!
+That's no longer the case: leveraging the new "pipeline tranformer" hability of the TypeScript compiler (introduced in TS 2.3, as I was talking about in [my previous article](/2017/07/17/what-is-new-angular-4.3/)), the Angular compiler, `ngc`, is now able to only compile what is necessary with the introdution of a new `watch` mode:

+    ngc --watch

+We can expect the Angular CLI to use it and it will probably become the default mode very soon!

 ## Forms

 Forms got the most of this update, with a tiny but really useful addition to the API: